hasadna/open-bus-pipelines/STRIDE.md

 This is the main interface which provides a REST API over the data model.
 See the [Stride API docs](https://open-bus-stride-api.hasadna.org.il/docs) for details.
+See the [Stride API Usage guide](https://github.com/hasadna/open-bus-stride-api/blob/main/USAGE_GUIDE.md) for general usage of the REST API.

 **Python Client**